Skip to main content

 Prerequisites

-• Admin access to grant database permissions
+• Admin access to grant database permissions (or someone who can)

-• Agent created in SRE Agent portal
+• An agent created in the SRE Agent portal with a managed identity

 Steps